KQM-git/TCL/docs/evidence/characters/cryo/rosaria.md

 ## Basic Mechanics

 * Frame data - [Google Sheets](https://docs.google.com/spreadsheets/d/1buBVBvlgfNcRA09XA3BLm-oA7hpCVRYkGt_7kPBYJu0/edit?usp=sharing) - Kurt\#5846 & Kolibri\#7675
-* Rosaria's E is 1A cryo on both hits and has [no ICD](https://imgur.com/vpy8JVR)
+* Rosaria's E is 1A Cryo on both hits and has [no ICD](https://imgur.com/vpy8JVR)
-* Rosaria's Q applies 1A cryo on every damage tick with [no ICD](https://imgur.com/jwQ4MTn)
+* Rosaria's Q applies 1A Cryo on every damage tick with [no ICD](https://imgur.com/jwQ4MTn)
-* Rosaria's crit bonus from her A1 is included in her [A4 crit sharing](https://imgur.com/Gvmc6pN)
+* Rosaria's CRIT bonus from her A1 is included in her [A4 CRIT sharing](https://imgur.com/Gvmc6pN)
-* Rosaria's A1 crit bonus doesn't apply if you use her E while already [behind an enemy](https://imgur.com/Ye5ro0C)
+* Rosaria's A1 CRIT bonus doesn't apply if you use her E while already [behind an enemy](https://imgur.com/Ye5ro0C)

 ## Ascension Mechanics